Thursday's Scottish Gossip

 St Mirren goalkeeper Trevor Carson has been the subject of growing interest from Blackpool, Dundee, St Johnstone and Dundee United as his parent club warned that the 35-year-old will not be going anywhere unless their valuation is met.
 (Daily Record)

-Dundee are weighing up move for St Mirren goalkeeper Trevor Carson as manager Tony Docherty says the promoted club are close to making new signings.
+Dundee are weighing up a move for St Mirren goalkeeper Trevor Carson as manager Tony Docherty says the promoted club are close to making new signings.
 (The Courier)

-Relegated Leicester City are interested in a move for midfielder Tom Cairney, with the 32-year-old Scotland cap entering the final year of his contract with Championship rivals Fulham.
+Relegated Leicester City are interested in a move for midfielder Tom Cairney, with the 32-year-old Scotland cap entering the final year of his contract with Fulham.
 (Football Insider)

 Forest Green Rovers manager Duncan Ferguson wants former Dundee United and Queen's Park boss Ray McKinnon to join his backroom team at the League Two club.
 (Daily Record)